timholds/font-familiarity/README.md

 # TODO quickstart
 Create a new virtual environment and install the requirements.
-I'm using Python 3.10.12
+I'm using Python 3.10.12, use other versions and YMMV
 ```
 python -m venv font-env
 source font-env/bin/activate